-Massachusetts is a well-known New England state that attracts as many as 31 million visitors each year.
-From the big city of Boston to the quaint small towns of the Berkshires, there is no shortage of terrific things to do in Massachusetts.
+You might be thinking to yourself, what is Massachusetts known for?
+What is there to do in Massachusetts?
+Well, the Bay State is well-known for all kinds of very Massachusetts things to do, attracting as many as 31 million visitors each year!
+From the big city of Boston to the quaint towns of the Berkshires, there is no shortage of fun things to do in MA!

-In this post, we hope to provide a Massachusetts bucket list for you: a list of the essential activities, sites, and places to visit in MA.
-While this is certainly not a comprehensive list of all the great things to do in MA, it has been designed to cover as much as possible.
+In this post, we hope to provide a Massachusetts bucket list for you: a list of the essential activities, sites, and fun places to visit in Massachusetts.
+While this is certainly not a comprehensive list of all the best things to do in MA, this Massachusetts travel guide has been designed to cover as much as possible.
 If you want to dive deeper into a destination or activity, each item has links to lead you to further information.

-Ready to get inspired for your next trip?
+Ready to get inspired for your next trip to Massachusetts?
 Let’s go!

 Walk Boston’s Freedom Trail

-Boston is one of the state’s main attractions, for sure.
+Boston is at the top of the list for cool places to go in Massachusetts, for sure.
 There are tons of things to do in Boston for visitors of all kinds.
-Whatever your interest, Boston has something to offer.
-But it may be especially intriguing to history buffs.
+Whatever your interest, there are plenty of activities in Boston MA that will call to you, but it may be especially intriguing to history buffs.

 Boston is home to a tremendous depth of American History.
 One of the key activities for a visitor to the city is to walk the Freedom Trail.